vivekvashist/TIL/git/git_terms.md

 **What are dangling object?**
 > The `blob` objects that aren't pointed to by a `commit`.

-**What is an orphan or dangling commig?**
+**What is an orphan or dangling commit?**
 > A `commit` that is not reachable by a `branch`

 **What is a packfile(`.pack`) ?**
-> Git packs several `loose` objects into a single binary file called `packfile` in oder to save space and be more efficient. git does this automatically or you could use `git gc` The `packfile` is a single file containing the contents of all the objects that were removed from your filesystem.
+> Git packs several `loose` objects into a single binary file called `packfile` in order to save space and be more efficient. git does this automatically or you could use `git gc` The `packfile` is a single file containing the contents of all the objects that were removed from your filesystem.

 **What is a `.idx` file?**
 > The index is a file that contains offsets into the packfile so you can quickly seek to a specific object.

 **How does git pack objects?**
 > Git looks for files that are named and sized similarly, and stores just the deltas from one version of the file to the next.

 > Run `git verify-pack` to look into a packfile

 > Check out that the second version of the file is the one that is stored intact, whereas the original version is stored as a delta - this is becausse you're most likely to need faster access to the most recent version of the file.

 **What is `origin main` vs `origin/main`?**